tyler-keller/rubiks-cube-nn/README.md

 I'm not sure what will end up working the best -- feeding in an entire cube state to move state sequence per batch (this will be the first I try) or some subset of moves in a scramble to solve state sequence.

+Another option might be to break down the stages of cube solving -- Cross, F2L, OLL, PLL -- and train separate models to complete each of these tasks... could be interesting.

 The issue w/ an entire cube state to move state sequence is they're different lengths.
 I'd have to use some type of padding.